 - They needed more puffs of their reliever inhaler than usual to help their asthma symptoms

-- Their reliever inhaler didn’t help, and/or
+- Their reliever inhaler didn’t help

-- They couldn’t talk or walk easily, and/or
+- They couldn’t talk or walk easily

 - They coughed or wheezed a lot.

-Book an urgent asthma review
+1. Book an urgent asthma review

-Take them to see their GP or asthma nurse within two working days of coming home.
+If your child was taken into hospital, take them to see their GP or asthma nurse within two working days after they come home.
 The hospital should let your GP practice know within 24 hours that your child has had emergency treatment but don’t assume this has happened or wait to be called – be proactive and book the appointment straight away.

-Give your child time to recover
+4. Give your child time to recover

-This urgent review your child has after their asthma attack is very important.
-Remember – if they weren’t hospitalised, you need to make them a same-day appointment.
+This urgent review, which your child has with their GP or asthma nurse after their asthma attack, is very important.
+Remember – if they weren’t taken into hospital, you need to make them a same-day appointment.
 If your child ended up in hospital, they’ve already had emergency treatment by doctors, but they still need to see their GP or asthma nurse within two working days of coming out of hospital.